Lynda Topp

-Dame Lynda Bethridge Topp (born 14 May 1958) is one half of the Topp Twins, a music comedy duo of New Zealand, the other member being her twin sister Jools Topp.
-Lynda Topp has been singing and entertaining with her sister for decades, touring live music and comedy performances as well as TV and film.
-Both sisters were appointed Dames Companion of the New Zealand Order of Merit in the 2018 Queen's Birthday Honours.
+Dame Lynda Bethridge Topp (born 14 May 1958) is a New Zealand entertainer.
+She was one half of the Topp Twins, a music comedy duo; the other member was her now deceased twin sister Jools Topp.
+With her sister, she became one of New Zealand's best-known entertainers through live performances, television and film over several decades.
+They combined country and folk music, comedy, and political activism, and performed as original characters including Ken & Ken and Camp Mother and Camp Leader.
+The sisters were both appointed Dames Companion of the New Zealand Order of Merit in the 2018 Queen's Birthday Honours.